|Helping researchers navigate clinical & translational research regulatory processes.||Regulatory Knowledge & Support Program|

 The Regulatory Knowledge and Support Program minimizes the regulatory burdens for investigators and promotes cooperation and interoperability by coordinating the diverse processes of inter-institutional research, including human subjects protections, patient privacy, quality improvement, contracting, and support for FDA-regulated research.

-In particular, the program:
+Specifically, the program:

 Learn why the work on the Reliance Agreement by Harvard Catalyst's Regulatory Knowledge & Support Program was recognized as a Best Practice in Human Research.